 Doing Away With Chaos in the Interests of the Masses

-The bureacratic enforcement campaign follows an announcement by MOHURD on June 28th saying that, “In response to recent chaos in the real estate market, and in order to crack down on violations of the interests of the masses,” the housing regulator would conduct “special management of market chaos” from July 1st through the end of the year.
+The bureaucratic enforcement campaign follows an announcement by MOHURD on June 28th saying that, “In response to recent chaos in the real estate market, and in order to crack down on violations of the interests of the masses,” the housing regulator would conduct “special management of market chaos” from July 1st through the end of the year.

 In its statement MOHURD explained that the new campaign would focus on eliminating real estate speculation, wiping out unlicensed real estate agents and intermediaries, stopping illicit property developers and doing away with fake real estate advertisements and information.